 - Office work

-A work permit is required whether or not a child is being paid for the work and even if they are working for a family business.
+You will need a work permit whether a child is being paid for the work or not, even if they are working in a family business.

-To obtain a work permit, a completed application form should be sent to the child employment team together with a copy of the child’s birth certificate.
+To get a work permit you will need to complete the application form and return it to the child employment team with a copy of their birth certificate.

 The application form should be completed by both the parent/carer of the child and the employer.

-It is important that the employer carries out a risk assessment and discusses this with the child and parent.
+The employer will need to carry out a risk assessment and discuss this with the child and parent

 Employment of a child application form [PDF 439KB]